Starting a business on eBay takes a lot of preparation.

 There’s no need to upgrade to a higher plan if you’re only starting.
 Consider upgrading to your plan once you start selling more.
 Doing so lets you reduce eBay selling fees.

-Note that listing insertion fees are non-refundable.
+Note: Listing insertion fees are non-refundable.
 You’ll need to pay them whether or not your item sells.

 2. Final Value Fees